latilongitude/GNSS_FootballTactical/README.md

 ## Dataset C

-An exemplar dataset of pitch location coordinates, provides the geographic coordinates of four pitch corners.
+An exemplar dataset of pitch location information, provides the geographic coordinates of four pitch corners.

 ## Codes